MEET THE TEAM

-Lauren is the incoming Manager of Communications.
+Lauren is the incoming Executive VP of Corporate Communications.
 Lauren was thrust into the suicide prevention and behavioral health world in 2008, after the death of her brother Aidon, by suicide.
 Since that life changing event, Lauren has accumulated over 9 years experience within the mental health & suicide prevention sectors, working in Australia.
 Prior to this she worked in an array of industries including; advertising, marketing, events management & PR.
 Alongside her own charity laurenbreen.com.au, Lauren hopes CNQR will create an innovate twist in the way behavioral health is funded and facilitated.

 Director of business development